Difrex/boobstrap/README.md

    8. Use the full disk-space as encrypt-data storage, without any OS.

 4. Create your own portable GNU/Linux distro!
 Nuff said.

+## Examples

+For really good INITRD do this step-by-step:

+* [ Download official CRUX GNU/Linux ISO ]
+* [ Mount it to ./cruxmedia ]

+Then run:

+* `./boobstrap/bootstrap-templates/crux_gnulinux-embedded/crux_gnulinux-embedded.bbuild`

+And now you have "crux_gnulinux-embedded.rootfs" with ~160MB++ size.

+* `./boobstrap/bootstrap-templates/crux_gnulinux-initrd/crux_gnulinux-initrd.bbuild`

+And now you have "crux_gnulinux-initrd.rootfs" with ~160MB++ size.
+Its a ready to boot INITRD image, but 160MB...

+* `xz --check=crc32 --keep --threads=0 --best --verbose crux_gnulinux-initrd.rootfs`

+And now you have "crux_gnulinux-initrd.rootfs.xz" with 32MB size!
+CRUX GNU/Linux as initramfs with OpenSSH included!
+Boot and run "ssh root@host-ip" to login into initramfs!
+Enjoy!

+See bootstrap-templates/ and bootstrap-systems/ for more examples.

 ## Friendly Asked Questions